 \begin{proposition} For any $k\ge 0$, the following diagrams of functors commute up to isomorphisms:

 \end{proposition} \begin{proof} The right square consists of the right adjoint functors corresponding to the functors in the left square.
-Since the right diagram is easily seen to commute up to isomorphism, the left one must also commute up to isomorphism by adjunction. \end{proof}
+Since the right diagram commutes up to isomorphism, the left one must also commute up to isomorphism by adjunction. \end{proof}

-On the ohter hand, the homological characterization of stable equivalences in $\specl$ is a consequence of the following:
+On the other hand, the homological characterization of stable equivalences in $\specl$ is a consequence of the following:

 \begin{theorem} For any $M\in\specl$ and any $k\in\bz$,